🖶

 Chart of Accounts

-Use Setup > Chart of Accounts to add new accounts or locate existing ones.
-The Chart of Accounts is where all balance sheet and income statement accounts are housed within the application.
+You can add accounts or locate existing accounts on the Chart of Accounts setup page.
+The Chart of Accounts page is where all balance sheet and income statement accounts are housed within the application.

-Note: Only one user at a time is allowed to work in the Chart of Accounts.
+Note: Only one user at a time is allowed to work in the Chart of Accounts page.
 Any subsequent users accessing this setup page are granted view privileges.

 You can select the active model for your current session in the Chart of Accounts.